ibmresilient/resilient-community-apps/fn_components/README.md

 | :-------: | :----: | ----- |
 | 1.0.0 | 07/2020 | Initial Release |

-## About This Package:
+## About This Package
 This package is used to convert existing, single-file Python integrations to use the App Host framework.
-Today, these single-file integrations are dropped into a directory and referenced from resilient-circuits when the `componentsdir` parameter is added to the app.config file.
+Today, the `componentsdir` parameter in the app.config file references a directory where these files reside.

-To use these files in an App Host environment, a container running only resilient-circuits is used and each file is added through the Resilient App Configuration tab.
+To use these files in an App Host environment, install this app using the Apps tab within Administrative Settings and, through the Configuration tab of the app, add each single-file integration.

 ![screenshot](./screenshots/file_list.png)